AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/adobe/dataset.md

 ![](../../../images/governance-privacy-security/consent/adobe/dataset-prep/mixin-dialog.png)

-The canvas reappears, showing that the `consents` field has been added to the schema structure.
-Select **[!UICONTROL Save]** to finalize the changes to the schema.
+The canvas reappears, showing that the `consents` object has been added to the schema structure.
+If you require additional consent and preference fields not captured by the standard mixin, see the appendix section on [adding custom consent and preference fields to the schema](#custom-consent).
+Otherwise, select **[!UICONTROL Save]** to finalize the changes to the schema.

 ![](../../../images/governance-privacy-security/consent/adobe/dataset-prep/save-schema.png)